 If you are familiar with ARFID, you may have heard that it is related to “picky eating” -- but the truth is that ARFID is much more complex than that.

-We asked Ovidio Bermudez, MD, FAAP, CEDS, senior medical director of child and adolescent services and chief clinical education officer at Eating Recovery Center (ERC), about the early signs of ARFID.
+Ovidio Bermudez, MD, FAAP, CEDS, senior medical director of child and adolescent services and chief clinical education officer at Eating Recovery Center (ERC), discusses the early signs of ARFID.
 He explains,

 “Signs of ARFID can show up as early as infancy or in the early toddler years.
 Some individuals may not show symptoms until middle childhood, adolescence or later."